Steps to Earning Substance Abuse Counselor Certification in Indiana

 Indiana has a range of public and private degree and certificate programs that focus on addiction counseling.

-Relevant certificate and associate’s degree programs will fulfill many of the course subject requirements for becoming an LAC and get you well on your way to the credits you need for a four-year degree.
+Relevant certificates and associate’s degree programs will fulfill many of the course subject requirements for becoming an LAC and get you well on your way to the credits you need for a four-year degree.

-Online bachelor’s degree programs often make sure to include a practicum or field experience that’s within commuting range of your location, even if the school is out-of-state.
+Online bachelor’s degree programs often make sure to include a practicum or field experience that’s within commuting range of your location, even if the school is out of state.
+Many programs partner with Indiana treatment facilities to arrange local supervised practicums for distance learners.

 The sooner you graduate, the sooner you can join the ranks of the professionals working to help those suffering from addiction!